Baltazarvs/Meme-Forger/README.md

   - More meme format sizes beside only 512x512.

 # Contact
-  - For more informations, feel free to contact us.
+  - For more informations, feel free to contact me.
   - If you encounter any kind of bugs in this software, don't hesistate to contact us.

+Since this program is created for testing purposes, it's probably won't be updated idk.